 While a cadence sensor isn’t required, it will help you follow along with the Peloton instructor cues, and provide you with feedback related to speed and cadence.

-You’ll need to install the sensor to the petal of the bike, and then you can wirelessly connect to it via the Peloton App each time you ride.
+You’ll need to install the sensor to the pedal of the bike, and then you can wirelessly connect to it via the Peloton App each time you ride.

 If you have questions about syncing the cadence sensor with the Peloton App, or about how App features differ from the full Peloton experience, check out the FAQs at the end of this post.